CommandPost/FCPCafe/docs/bugtracker.md

 Whenever posting a new bug/issue to GitHub, we also submit feedback directly to Apple via [Feedback Assistant](https://feedbackassistant.apple.com).

 You can also send feedback directly to the Final Cut Pro team via their [Feedback Form](https://www.apple.com/feedback/finalcutpro/), however, unlike Feedback Assistant you can't track your request or add additional information after submitting, nor can you have a discussion with the Apple team via the comments - so we generally recommend you use Feedback Assistant as well.

 ---

-### Workarounds

-We recommend sticking with **Final Cut Pro 10.6.5** or **Final Cut Pro 10.6.6** for now.
-Whilst there are SOME users that are reporting that 10.6.7 is stable, there's not enough improvements in that version to take the risk.

-You can manually copy and paste the older Final Cut Pro application from a backup or another machine to your Mac.
-Final Cut Pro is a universal app, so the same binary works on both Intel and Apple Silicon.

-Inside the Final Cut Pro application bundle is your unique App Store receipt - therefore it's only recommended you share your Final Cut Pro application with machines that are using the same Apple ID, otherwise it might trigger Apple's copy protection processes.

-If you don't have a copy of **Final Cut Pro 10.6.5** handy, if you have an older machine running **macOS Big Sur**, you can download **Final Cut Pro 10.6.5** on it.
-You can download a copy of macOS Big Sur [here](https://apps.apple.com/id/app/macos-big-sur/id1526878132?mt=12) and install it on an external SSD.

-If you're already updated a library to Final Cut Pro 10.6.7's format, Final Cut Pro will have automatically made a backup in your backups folder prior to the migration.
-Alternatively, you can also export out a FCPXML and import it into an older version, keeping in mind that FCPXML isn't lossless (i.e some Title parameters don't apply correctly).

----